Rackerlacker/my-first-pc-build/README.md

 ### Here are some challenges I faced during my first PC build:

--I was experiencing lots of trouble on how to screw my Motherboard to the standoffs on the case.
+-I was experiencing lots of trouble trying screw my Motherboard to the standoffs on the case.
 But I realised I was using the wrong screws after reading the Case manual and managed to screw down the Motherboard correctly.

 -I initially installed the PSU in the wrong orientation, causing it to draw warmer air from inside the case instead of cooler air from outside the case.
 So I unplugged all of the cables and reseated the PSU to let it intake cool air from under the Case.